Josh King (rugby league)

-King previously played for the Newcastle Knights in the National Rugby League.
+King previously played for the Newcastle Knights in the NRL.

 Background

 King was born in Maitland, New South Wales, Australia.
 He was educated at Singleton High School.

 King played his junior rugby league for the Singleton Greyhounds as well as junior representatives for the Newcastle Knights.

 Playing career

 Early career

-In 2014 and 2015, King played for the Newcastle Knights' NYC team, before graduating to their New South Wales Cup team late in 2015.
+In 2014 and 2015, King played for the Newcastle Knights' NRL Under-20s team, before graduating to their NSW Cup team late in 2015.

-2016
+Newcastle Knights – 2016–2021

 In round 7 of the 2016 NRL season, King made his NRL debut for Newcastle against the Brisbane Broncos.
+King juggled his playing and training commitments with an apprenticeship as an electrician, working in a coal mine near Singleton.
+He would complete his apprenticeship during his time at the Knights.

 On 28 July, he extended his contract with Newcastle until the end of 2018.
 He finished his debut season with 12 appearances as the club finished last on the table and claimed the Wooden Spoon.

-2017

 In 2017, King was unable to break into the Knights' NRL side for the first 8 rounds, but went on to play 15 NRL matches for the season as the club finished bottom of the table for a third straight year.